 Beneficiaries should furnish the specific ration card or AAY or Annapurna Card before diagnosis and check-ups are done.

-The patient is admitted and an E-preauthorization request is sent to the insurance company associated with the scheme.
-The request is also reviewed by the Rajiv Gandhi Arogya Yojana Society.
+The patient is admitted, and an e-pre-authorisation request is sent to the insurance company associated with the scheme.
+The request is also reviewed by the Mahatma Jyotiba Phule Jan Arogya Yojana Society.

-Empanelled doctors, specialists and the concerned insurance company will ascertain the validity of the claim and approve if all conditions are met.
+Empanelled doctors, specialists and the insurer verify the claim and approve if all conditions are met.

-Cashless treatment and surgery is provided to the beneficiary.
+Cashless treatment and surgery are provided to the beneficiary.

 The beneficiary can avail free follow-up consultations, medicine and diagnostic services up to a period of 10-days from the date of discharge.

-Rajiv Gandhi Jeevandayee Arogya Yojana is a great scheme run by the government of Maharashtra for underprivileged members of the society.
+Mahatma Jyotiba Phule Jan Arogya Yojana is a great scheme for underprivileged members of the society.
 However, if you are not a BPL or APL family, you cannot take advantage of this scheme.
-If you and your family are not adequately protected by health insurance in a time when contagious diseases such as COVID-19 run amok, you are putting their life and your finances in jeopardy.
-You can also buy comprehensive family health insurance from Bajaj Allianz, available on Finserv MARKETS today and secure yourself and your loved ones.
+If you and your family are not adequately protected by health insurance in a time when contagious diseases run amok, you are putting their life and your finances in jeopardy.
+Hence, you must cover yourself and your family with adequate health insurance.
+So, wait no more!
+Buy a health insurance plan on Bajaj MARKETS today and secure yourself and your loved ones.

-In this case, the parent needs to submit the child’s photo with a parent and furnish the ration card along with a birth certificate for enrolment.
+In this case, the parent needs to submit the child’s photo with either of the parents and furnish the ration card along with a birth certificate for enrolment.

-Yes.
-But only if you are white ration card holder from the 14 agriculturally distressed districts of Maharashtra.
+Yes, but only if you are a white ration card holder from the 14 agriculturally distressed districts of Maharashtra.

 Yes.
-Beneficiaries don’t have to make any payment for treatments up to a limit of Rs.
-1.5 lakh and up to Rs.
-2.5 lakh for renal transplant surgery.
+Beneficiaries don’t have to make any payment for treatments up to a limit of ₹1.5 Lakhs and up to ₹2.5 Lakhs for renal transplant surgery.

-This health card is issued for identification of beneficiary families under the RGJAY scheme.
+This health card is issued for the identification of beneficiary families under the MJPJAY.

-You can call the toll free number: 1800 233 2200, for any questions and concerns related to the Rajiv Gandhi Arogya Scheme.
+You can call the toll-free number: 1800 233 2200, for any questions and concerns related to the Mahatma Jyotiba Phule Jan Arogya Yojana.